The 20 Best Pulmonary Alveolar Proteinosis Doctors Near Me in Washington, US

 English

-Oliver Mcelvaney is an Intensive Care Medicine specialist and a Pulmonary Medicine provider in Seattle, Washington.
+Oliver Mcelvaney is an Intensive Care Medicine specialist and a Pulmonary Medicine provider practicing medicine in Seattle, Washington.
 Dr. Mcelvaney is rated as an Advanced provider by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-His top areas of expertise are Subcutaneous Emphysema, Emphysema, Alpha-1 Antitrypsin Deficiency (AATD), Cystic Fibrosis, and Lung Transplant.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Subcutaneous Emphysema, Alpha-1 Antitrypsin Deficiency (AATD), Emphysema, Cystic Fibrosis, and Lung Transplant.

 Experienced in Pulmonary Alveolar Proteinosis